 Understanding Wildfire Risk: Capturing the Full Spectrum of This Increasing Threat

-Major wildfires in Canada, Tennessee, and California have set off alarm bells in the insurance industry.
+Major wildfires in Colorado, Tennessee and California have set off alarm bells in the insurance industry.
 The market needs better tools for managing this risk, as well as to understand exposure accumulations and return period loss metrics.
 Probabilistic models can account for the conditions that turn a small wildfire into a catastrophe.
 They also provide insights on the effects of increased development in high risk areas, , the impact of fire suppression, and the value of targeted mitigation measures.

 +What is the 100-year wildfire loss for the U.S.?

 +With the increase in exposure, will we see a US$ 20 billion wildfire event loss?

 +What role do mitigation measures play in the probabilistic view of risk?

 Continental Coverage at High Resolution

-Delivering wildfire risk quantification at continental scale, and high resolution across the entirety of the contiguous U.S. and Canada, provides the realistic representation of fire behavior and variations across different regions.
+Delivers wildfire risk quantification at continental scale, and high resolution across the contiguous U.S., while providing the realistic representation of fire behavior and variations across different regions.
 This enables loss metrics from the portfolio level down to the individual location.

 Assessing the Impact of Embers and Urban Conflagrations

 The contribution of embers to wildfire hazard severity inside and outside a fire perimeter is a critical component in RMS wildfire products.
 Without explicit representation of this element, the spatial coverage and distribution of the hazard is incomplete, and an understanding of house-to-house urban conflagrations may be overlooked.

 Understanding How Smoke Damage Contributes to Event Losses

 In addition to direct damage from burning structures, losses can arise from smoke damage.
 Burn and smoke are covered in a standard homeowner’s policy, and quantifying the relative contribution of each sub-peril could present new opportunities for insurance products, such as smoke cleanup.